 An SWF file is an animation created with Adobe Flash that can be played by Flash Player or with a web browser that has the Flash plugin installed.
 It may contain text, vector and raster graphics, and interactive content written in ActionScript.

 SWF (pronounced "Swiff") was originally an acronym for "Shockwave Flash" since the SWF format was designed for Shockwave Player.
-However, as SWF files became a standard means of publishing Flash content on the Web, acronym has been modified to mean Small Web Format as well.
+However, as SWF files became a standard means of publishing Flash content on the web, the acronym has been modified to mean Small Web Format as well.

 NOTE: Flash was originally developed by Macromedia, which was acquired by Adobe Systems in 2005.